MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 == Upgrade Notice ==

-= 2.0.7 =
+= 2.0.9 =
-A fix to the measurement protocol.
+Numerous fixes to the measurement protocol.
 Please verify your conversions.